 Advisors or Mentors?
 How to Choose a Consultant for your StartupReading Time: 3 minutes

 We live in a wonderful age for anyone eager to start their own business.
 Entrepreneurs have vast opportunities that only became possible in the last couple decades.
 You can choose whatever type of funding that suits your startup best, from angel investment to massive crowdfunding.
+You can even get a fully-developed application ready for release, like VPN Unlimited White Label.
 Infinite knowledge of the whole world is available to you via the internet.
 You have instant access to any and all markets and partners thanks to globalization.
 Awesome!

 However, there are still certain things that most startups lack, yet they either don’t realize this fact, or refuse to accept it.
 Those are experience and expertise.
 More often than not, a green entrepreneur has an ingenious idea in mind, a small team, a lot of passion.
 And little to no knowledge of how to convert them into a real and, more importantly, successful project.
 Luckily, there is a solution for this issue as well – advisors and mentor services.

 How exactly do startups benefit from advisors and mentor services?
 To answer this question, we must first understand the specifics of the two, especially seeing how these words are oftentimes used as synonyms.
 There are three main differences:

 - Relationship.
 An advisor is usually a professional whose main goal is to help develop the business, whereas a mentor is more of a wise and experienced friend with altruistic goals.

 - Interest.
 An advisor is motivated financially, he requires some sort of payment – in the form of salary or in stock.
 A mentor generally helps for free, as a way of supporting industry or an individual.